 How it works

-The web bridge takes all incoming names and looks them up via the Blockchain Name Service (BNS).
+The web bridge takes all incoming names and looks them up via the Bitcoin Name System (BNS).
 When using the first method described above, it maps the requested sub domain to the corresponding domain name: stacks.btc.us becomes stacks.btc.
 If the name is found, the web bridge will respond in a manner that your browser or system can understand.
 It therefore seems like any ordinary domain name, even though it actually exists on the decentralized Stacks network.
 If you are interested in the source code, check out the GitHub repositories.